rpelke/cuda-vscode-setup/docs/register_blocking_and_ilp.md

 Each warp scheduler is responsible for choosing which warp to execute next based on readiness (e.g., no pending dependencies), data availability, and whether the required functional units are free.
 The dispatch unit sends the selected instruction to a specific execution path, commonly called a 'pipeline' or 'pipe', that is optimized for a certain instruction type, such as FP32, INT32, or load/store operations.

-Moreover, the [tuning guide](https://docs.nvidia.com/cuda/turing-tuning-guide/index.html?utm_source=chatgpt.com) provides several relevant insights:
+Moreover, the [tuning guide](https://docs.nvidia.com/cuda/turing-tuning-guide/#instruction-scheduling) provides several relevant insights:

 - Instructions are performed over **two** cycles.
 - The schedulers can issue independent instructions **every** cycle.
 - Dependent instruction issue latency for core FMA math operations **four** clock cycles.

-And then it concludes: Execution latencies of math operations can be hidden
+And then it concludes:
-1. "by as few as 4 warps per SM, assuming 4-way instruction-level parallelism ILP per warp."
-1. "by 16 warps per SM without any instuction-level parallelism."
+> "Execution latencies of core math operations can be hidden by as few as **4 warps per SM, assuming 4-way ILP per warp**, or by **16 warps per SM without any ILP**."

 At first, this seemed contradictory to me.
 On one hand, dependent instructions have an issue latency of 4 cycles, and the scheduler can issue one instruction per cycle.
 On the other hand, each instruction requires two cycles, since only 16 cores (FP32 or INT32) are available per warp scheduler, but a warp has 32 threads.
 How can a single warp issue 4 instructions in 4 cycles if each instruction takes 2 cycles?

+### Some Take-Aways
-Here's how I interpret this information (correct me if I'm wrong):
+Here's how I interpret the previous information (correct me if I'm wrong):

 1. Each warp scheduler can issue one instruction per cycle, as long as the instructions are independent and target different functional units.
 For example: `INT32 -> FP32 -> INT32 -> FP32` works.
 But `4x INT32` in a row does not work since one instruction requires two cycles.
-1. For the same math pipe, e.g., INT32, the schedular can issue a new instrcution every 2 cycles.
+1. For the same math pipe, e.g., INT32, one schedular can issue a new instrcution every 2 cycles.
 1. An SM has 64 FP32 and 64 INT32 cores in total.
 It can execute, e.g., four INT32 operations in parallel, but only if these operations belong to four different warps, each scheduled by a different warp scheduler.